top of page

 Want to learn techniques to have constructive arguments that are beneficial?
 Try out our “Productive Disagreement” tool.

-Principle #2 - Entire disciplines can appear helpful but end up surprisingly unhelpful.
+Principle #2 - Some disciplines can appear helpful but end up surprisingly unhelpful.

 A lot of people can be full of baloney for a long time and never be called on it.
 Many techniques in kung fu and aikido simply do not work against trained mixed martial artists.
 Some ideas, like telekinetic energy blasts, obviously do not work.
 But more subtly, techniques like trapping your opponent’s hands in Wing Chun or certain wrist throws in Aikido often fail against resisting opponents.
 (There’s a whole genre on YouTube of people exposing “bullshido” i.e. ineffective techniques that I encourage you to explore.)
 Ineffective disciplines often rely on deference to teachers, contrived training scenarios, or avoiding competition with rival practices.
 You can be a "naked emperor" for a surprisingly long time, enjoying the illusion of mastery without ever feeling the cold breeze of reality.

-While I won’t name too many specific intellectual disciplines to avoid offending readers, there are entire intellectual fields that do not rigorously test their foundational assumptions or allow those assumptions to be debated by people who disagree.
-Often, they create echo chambers where deference to authorities and canonical texts reign.
-As a funny example of this, one time the physicist Alan Sokal submitted a paper of literal nonsense to a post-modern, cultural studies journal to see if that journal had any intellectual standards at all.
+This happens in intellectual disciplines too.
+Plenty of academics do not rigorously test their foundational assumptions or do not allow those assumptions to be debated by people who disagree.
+When this becomes more widespread within a discipline, it can create echo chambers where deference to authorities and canonical texts reign.
+A funny example of this happening at an academic journal can be seen in the Sokal Hoax: physicist Alan Sokal submitted a paper that contained literal nonsense to a cultural studies journal to see if that journal had any intellectual standards at all.
 They published it.
-Such disciplines are unhelpful at getting to the truth and can get away with being unhelpful for longer than you'd expect.
+Later, editors admitted they published the piece solely because it came from a "conveniently credentialed ally" who flattered the editors' ideological preconceptions and attacked their 'enemies'.
+When this becomes the way of doing things, those disciplines tend to become unhelpful at getting to the truth.
+They can get away with being unhelpful for longer than you'd expect.

 Principle #3 - Ineffective disciplines often still have nuggets of wisdom.